samanbaboli/SMS-gateways/README.md

 After that:

-Add YourWebserviceName.js to './gateways' - it name must be that name what you added to gateways.json file and add this methods:
+Add YourWebserviceName.js to './gateways' - it name must be that name what you added to gateways.json file:

  You can use ./gateways/sample.js